Last Updated on September 17, 2021 by Grow with Bovees

 Does Philodendron Micans grow fast?

-Assuming you’ve found a good source of natural light, figured out the natural air movement solution, planted in good loose soil high in organic matter, fertilized with a quality nutrient solution, dusted, kept pests at bay, and watered appropriately, then yes!
+Assuming you’ve found a good source of natural light, figured out the natural air movement solution, planted in good loose soil high in organic material, fertilized with a quality nutrient solution, dusted, kept pests at bay, and watered appropriately, then yes!
 Your plants are going to grow fast.

 And the faster and more robust they grow, the more attention they’ll need on all those things already mentioned.